avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

 - Add description about the course with the link in the readme.
 - Make pull request and wait for review.

-2. By Desgining the website for this repository so that it can be helpful for more students

- - To design the website you can use HTML, CSS and JavaScript or anything you could suggest better then raise the issue.

-3. If you are beginner then you can contribute by improving the structure or the layout or any mistakes in the repository.

 #### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.